JeyakumarRenujan/PHONE-RELOAD-SYSTEM-SMART-load-/README.md

 adjustments to fix it.
 For examples, forgetting the password or the username, inputting invalid mobile numbers etc.</p>
 <p>Since this project is done without including a data base system to manage user’s account, we made a default
-account named Admin to proceed the payments and the password for this default account was group17.
+account named **Admin** to proceed the payments and the password for this default account was **group17**.
 </p>
-<p>And we also justified changing the password process by replacing the old password with the new one, inorder to change the old password if forgot, we can use the mail id that was used for creating the account for
+<p>And we also justified changing the password process by replacing the old password with the new one, inorder to change the old password if forgot, we can use the mail id that was used for creating the account for
-the first time to proceed, for this default account we use group17@gmail.com as the mail id.</p>
+the first time to proceed, for this default account we use **group17@gmail.com** as the mail id.</p>
 <p>We also made relevant adjustments to make the user to use this interface repeatedly until they want to stop.</p>

 ### GROUP MEMBERS: